hitesh22rana/SoundScripter/README.md

 5. **Task Execution:** Each task runs in its own container, allowing for parallel processing of multiple tasks based on the system configuration.

-6. **Realtime Notifications:** SoundScripter leverages Redis Pub-Sub and Server-Side Events (SSE) for real-time notifications.
+6. **Realtime Notifications:** SoundScripter leverages Redis Pub-Sub and Server-Sent Events (SSE) for real-time notifications.

 ## Getting Started